Topological 5d $\mathcal {N} = 2$ Gauge Theory: Novel Floer Homologies, their Dualities, and an $A_\infty$-category of Three-Manifolds: A Fukaya-Seidel Type A-infinity -category of Three-Manifolds

 Recall from the end of the previous subsection that we only consider certain $G$ and $M_3$ such that the endpoints of the LG solitons are isolated and non-degenerate.
 Thus, from their definition in \eqref{soliton equations endpoints in 2d model complexified} which tells us that they correspond to critical points of $W$, we conclude that $W$ can be regarded as a complex Morse function in $\mathscr A_3$.

-Furthermore, it is a standard fact that the LG soliton defined by \eqref{soliton equations in 2d model complexified} maps to a straight line segment $[W_I (\theta), W_J (\theta)]$ in the complex $W$-plane that starts and ends at the critical values $W_{I} (\theta) = W(\gamma^{I}(-\infty, \theta))$ and $W_{J} (\theta) = W(\gamma^{J}(+\infty, \theta))$, where its slope depends on $\theta$ (via $\zeta$).
+Furthermore, it is a standard fact that the LG soliton defined by \eqref{soliton equations in 2d model complexified} maps to a straight line segment $[W^I (\theta), W^J (\theta)]$ in the complex $W$-plane that starts and ends at the critical values $W^I (\theta) = W(\gamma^{I}(-\infty, \theta))$ and $W^J (\theta) = W(\gamma^{J}(+\infty, \theta))$, where its slope depends on $\theta$ (via $\zeta$).
 This fact will be relevant shortly.
-We shall also assume that $\text{Re} \, W_I (\theta) < \text{Re} \, W_J (\theta)$.
+We shall also assume that $\text{Re} \, W^I (\theta) < \text{Re} \, W^J (\theta)$.

-\textit{The LG Model as an LG SQM} Last but not least, from \eqref{2d LG}, we find that the LG SQM action (that re-expresses \eqref{sqm action m2 x R2}) will be given by\footnote{ As explained in footnote~\ref{footnote:2d model integrate off gauge fields}, $A_t, A_\tau$ are non-dynamical fields in the 1d SQM and have thus been integrated out to furnish the Christoffel connection for the fermion kinetic terms, and the extra term in the action containing $A_t$ is omitted because the 1d SQM localizes onto the trivial condition of it vanishing.}
+\textit{The LG Model as an LG SQM} Last but not least, from \eqref{2d LG}, we find that the LG SQM action (that re-expresses \eqref{sqm action m3 x R2}) will be given by\footnote{ As explained in footnote~\ref{footnote:2d model integrate off gauge fields}, $A_\tau$ is non-dynamical in the 1d SQM and has thus been integrated out to furnish the Christoffel connection for the fermion kinetic terms, and the extra term in the action containing $A_t$ is omitted because the 1d SQM localizes onto the trivial condition of it vanishing.}